exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/introduction.md

 // => I had 5.550000E+001 bitcoins on 02/25/2010, the day I forgot my password. - invariant culture
 ```

-There is both standard and custom formatting for both numbers and dates.
+There are both standard and custom formatting for both numbers and dates.
 There is no vital difference between _custom_ and _standard_ except that you have a chance to compose custom format strings out of format letters.

 ## Culture